nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <div class="box" type="tip" seamless>

-  **Tip:** It is not possible to edit the contract end date of a potential hire
+  **Tip:** It is not possible to edit the contract end date of a potential hire.
   </div>

 <br>